19hours/sg-statutes/Acts/Monetary Authority of Singapore Act.md

 (ii) any condition or restriction of its appointment as a primary dealer;

-(b) a primary dealer has not complied with any direction issued by the Authority under section 30S;
+(b) a primary dealer has not complied with any direction issued by the Authority under section 147;

+[Act 31 of 2017 wef 04/06/2018]

 (c) a primary dealer has gone or is likely to go into compulsory or voluntary liquidation other than for the purpose of amalgamation or reconstruction;